webofdata/specification-archived/specification.md

 ### Operation Merge Dataset

-Starts a merges operation from a named dataset (dataset B) into the one addressed (dataset A).
+Starts a merges operation from a named dataset (specified in the POST body json) into the one addressed.
 The semantics of this operation requires:
   - that all entities that are present in B and not marked as deleted replace those in A that already exist with the same id, or are added to A.
   - that all entities marked as deleted in B are marked as deleted in A.
   - that all entities that exist in A but are not in B are marked as deleted.